 I also got a glimpse of some areas that tourists would normally not see.
 For example, one of the hotels was in a neighborhood filled with lighting and hardware stores.
 That also meant, though, that the local restaurants were more authentic because they catered to Korean businessmen rather than tourists.
 And the hotel pictured above loomed over a fascinating traditional hanok neighborhood.

 The problem in this case was that Heraklion isn’t a very big place.
 The airport is on the east side of the city, but on Hotwire the whole city is just one box; I couldn’t choose a part of the city as I could in Seoul.
 This made it more of a gamble, and in this case, I lost.
 The hotel (pictured at the top of this post) was far out on the west side of the city.
-The hotel was four-star and only cost me €25 for the night, but the taxi to the airport the next day (no metro in Heraklion) cost me €30.
+The hotel was four-star and only cost €25 for the night, but the taxi to the airport the next day (no metro in Heraklion) cost €30.

-In July I attended a TBEX conference in Stockholm, a city that is notorious for its high-cost hotels.
+One July, I attended a TBEX conference in Stockholm, a city that is notorious for its high-cost hotels.
 On Hotwire, I chose the area of the city that contained the conference venue, hoping I’d be walking distance from it.
 I knew, though, that Stockholm also has a comprehensive and efficient metro system, so it was okay if the hotel was further away.

 This hotel, the Elite Hotel Stockholm Plaza, was particularly impressive.
 Except that the room was quite small, I would have rated it as a five-star: it was clean and quiet and thoughtfully appointed.
-The materials and decor in the room and public spaces were top quality.
+The materials and decor in the room and public spaces were top quality, as was the included breakfast.
 At about a kilometer from the venue, I only needed to take the metro when I had my luggage with me.